jhaux/VUNet/Training.md

 updating the model.
 Logging is done as requested in the dynamically created `log_op` function.

-At the end of each epoch the model is applied to the whole, sorted validation split and all outputs of the `eval_op` function are written out in such a manner, that they can be easily loaded again later for further evaluation.
+At the end of each epoch the model is applied to the whole sorted validation split and all outputs of the `eval_op` function are written out in such a manner, that they can be easily loaded again later for further evaluation.

 The `train_op` is called at every step, if `edflow` was invoked with the `-t` parameter.
 The `log_op` is only called every few steps.
 Finally the `eval_op` is only called at the end of each epoch.
-Take a look at the documentation of `edflow.eval.pipeline` For more information on how to do that.
+Take a look at the documentation of `edflow.eval.pipeline` for more information.

 ### A closer look at the `step_op`